 Notes

 - The data can be made less noisy by adjusting the gain down.
-The cost is a slower response time.
+The cost is a slower response time.- Gain can be adjusted on the fly during a reading with no side effects.

 - The gain is saved with other calibration data when s is typed.